rsainir/SecurityOperations/WiresharkPro.md

-# Tryhackme Advent of Winter day 9 - useful syntax for packet analysis
+#  useful packet analysis syntax from Tryhackme Advent of Winter 2021 (day 9)